samueldsingh/data-engineering/interview_questions/15-oops.md

 ```

 **Static Methods:**
+- Static method is a general utility method that performs a task in isolation.
+- Inside this method, we don’t use instance or class variable because this static method doesn’t take any parameters like `self` and `cls`.
 - The static method does not take any specific parameter.
-- Static Method cannot access or modify the class state.
-- Static methods do not know about class state.
-These methods are used to do some utility tasks by taking some parameters.
+- Static Method cannot access or modify the class state and these methods are used to do some utility tasks by taking some parameters.
-- To define a static method we use @staticmethod decorator.
+- To define a static method we use `@staticmethod` decorator.

 A static method is a method that belongs to a class but does not have access to instance-specific data or the class itself as its first argument.
 It's a method that does not modify the state of the instance or class and does not depend on instance-specific data.